Boko Haram Fast Facts

 February 19, 2013 - Militants alleging to be Boko Haram kidnap a French family of seven in a national park in northern Cameroon; however, the affiliation with Boko Haram cannot be verified.
 The family is later released.

-April 2013 - President Goodluck Jonathan states he has appointed a team to explore the possibility of amnesty for Islamist militants.
+April 2013 - President Jonathan states he has appointed a team to explore the possibility of amnesty for Islamist militants.
 Shekau responds in an audio statement: "Surprisingly the Nigerian government is talking about granting us amnesty.
 What wrong have we done?
 On the contrary, it is we that should grant you pardon."

 April 19, 2013 - Boko Haram battles with multinational security forces from Niger, Nigeria and Chad in the city of Baga in Borno State, leaving nearly 200 people dead, including many civilians.
 Shekau releases a video in May saying Boko Haram is not responsible for the civilian deaths.